Mindful art online, in-person or outdoors.

 We can bring Mindful Art Club to your treatment service, support service, workplace or residential home.
 Drop in to one of our existing classes to find out about this new way to manage anxiety and stress.
 We offer groups on line, one-off sample sessions, and an eight week staff wellbeing programme.
+We also offer an outdoor mindful art retreat as a staff away day.

 Read more: Why is Staff Wellbeing So Important?